Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness: Can DST Improve Robustness Against Image Corruption?

 \textbf{Evaluation on ImageNet-3DCC.} We evaluate DST models on the ImageNet-3DCC, a challenging dataset with realistic corruptions.
 The ImageNet-3DCC dataset introduces corruptions aligned with 3D scene geometry, simulating real-world shifts including camera motion, weather conditions, occlusions, depth of field, and lighting variations.
 The improved average test accuracy on ImageNet-3DCC, as shown in Table~\ref{tab:more}, indicates that DST models excel not only at handling synthetic distortions, as discussed in Section \ref{overall_perform} and Section \ref{type_perform}, but also at adapting to practical, real-world corruptions.

 \textbf{Evaluation on video classification.} We extended our exploration to video data using the UCF101 dataset \cite{UCF101}, an action recognition dataset containing 101 categories and approximately 13K videos.
 Following the settings described in \cite{Video}, we compared the performance of dense training and DST at a sparsity level of $0.1$ on two architectures: 3D ResNet50 and Two-Stream Inflated 3D ConvNet (I3D) \cite{I3D}.
+Further implementation details are provided in Appendix~\ref{Sec:Implementation Details}.
 Both models were trained from scratch for 100 epochs on UCF101.
 Our analysis, based on a test set featuring 16 corruptions across severity levels 1 to 4, as shown in Table~\ref{tab:more}, revealed that DST models consistently achieved superior robust accuracy compared to their dense counterparts, even within the context of video data.

 \textbf{Evaluation on transformer-based architecture.} We evaluate the relative robustness accuracy gain of various sparse and dense DeiT-base models on ImageNet-C across different corruption types, as shown in Figure~\ref{fig:deit}.
 Following the experimental settings in \cite{chen2021chasing}, we conducted training from scratch over 200 epochs.
 The results show that DST models generally outperform their dense counterparts, with a particularly better advantage in handling noise corruptions.
 This finding, consistent with our observations in CNNs discussed in previous sections, suggests that the robustness benefits of DST models are applicable to alternative architectures, including transformer-based model.